adhoomy/Lead-Tracker-Extension/README.md

-# Lead Tracker Extension that allows you to save links of potential candidates for jobs
+# Link Tracker Extension that allows you to save links of potential candidates for jobs or other uses